THIYAGU22/P3-Continous-Control-RLND/REPORT.md

 <img src = "/algo.png" width="75%" align="center" alt="robotic_arms" title="Robotic Arms"/>

 ### Key Points:
--Experience replay
+* Experience replay
--Actor & Critic network updates
+* Actor & Critic network updates
--Target network updates
+* Target network updates
--Exploration
+* Exploration

 The building block of DDPG algorithm is Agent Class.
 It holds act ,learn , step and soft_update methods .
 Act method generates a entries for the corrosponding actions with help of Actor Model.
 Noise to be added to the actions to allow the explore the possiblities in the action space.
 The noise is always generated with the help of Ornstein-Uhlenbeck Process.